Domza64/Domzas-Webspace/README.md

 For development, you'll want to run the server and the Tailwind CSS compiler.

-- `npm run build:css`: Compiles and watches Tailwind CSS files.
+- `npm run dev`: Starts dev server | Compiles and watches Tailwind CSS files.
-- `npx nodemon`: Run the Node Server.

 ## Production